mia-platform/documentation/versioned_docs/version-5.x.x/release_notes/platform_5-10_releasenotes.md

 ### How to update your DevOps Console

-In case of on-premise Console, to use these features, you have to use the [Helm chart version](https://git.tools.mia-platform.eu/platform/devops/console-helm-chart): 2.2.5
+For on-premise Console installations, please contact your Mia Platform referent to know to use the `Helm chart version 2.2.5`.

 From this version a new chart option has been added: `enableTelemetry` to enable Google Tag Manager installation and tracking via Google Analytics to collect information about console usage.By default it is disabled, if you want to turn it on you have to correctly configure the `enableTelemetry` option among the values of the chart helm.